jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 The *offset* range from *UTC-12:00* to *UTC+14:00*.
 To get offset for a particular country, you can take a look at the [List UTC Offsets](https://en.wikipedia.org/wiki/Time_zone#List_of_UTC_offsets) on Wikipedia.

-## Use Directory Structure for Configuration
-Configuration files tend to get messy when customization grows.
-You can divide If the configuration is working correctly, you can delete old configuration file

 ## Why You Need Leaf Bundles
 Open a new tab on your terminal emulator
 ```bash